MikeMpapa/CNNs-Speech-Music-Discrimination/README.md

   * CNNs
   * CNNs + median_filtering
   * CNNs + median_filtering + HMMs
- * A pretrained CNN for the task of Speech/Music Discrimination.
+ * Two pretrained CNNs on the task of Speech/Music Discrimination.
 The network can be also used for weight initialization for other similar tasks.

 ##Installation
 - Dependencies